-Freight classes are designed to help you get common standardized freight pricing for your shipment when working with different carriers, warehouses and brokers.
-Freight classes aredefined by the National Motor Freight Traffic Association (NMFTA) and made available through the NMFC or National Motor Freight Classification.
+Different freight classes are designed to help you get common standardized freight pricing for your shipment when working with different carriers, warehouses, and brokers.
+Freight classes are defined by the National Motor Freight Traffic Association (NMFTA) and made available through the NMFC or National Motor Freight Classification.

 |Class Name||Cost||Notes, Examples||Weight Range Per Cubic Foot|

 |Class 50 – Clean Freight||Lowest Cost||Fits on standard shrink-wrapped 4X4 pallet, very durable||over 50 lbs|

 |Class 55||Bricks, cement, mortar, hardwood flooring||35-50 pounds|

 |Class 65||Car accessories & car parts, bottled beverages, books in boxes||22.5-30 pounds|